MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 The **ArgumentCompleter** attribute allows you to add tab completion values to a specific parameter.
 An **ArgumentCompleter** attribute must be defined for each parameter that needs tab completion.
-Like **DynamicParameters**, the available values are calculated at runtime when the user presses <kbd>Tab</kbd>
+Like **dynamicparameters**, the available values are calculated at runtime when the user presses <kbd>Tab</kbd>
 after the parameter name.